Charles Tristan, marquis de Montholon: In exile with Napoleon

 After the second abdication (22 June 1815), he and his wife, Albine de Montholon, accompanied the Emperor to Rochefort, where Napoleon adopted the proposal, which emanated from Count Las Cases, that he should throw himself on the generosity of the British and surrender to HMS Bellerophon.
 Montholon afterwards, at Plymouth, asserted that the conduct of Captain Maitland of the Bellerophon had been altogether honourable, and that the responsibility for the failure must rest largely with Las Cases.

 Montholon and his wife accompanied the ex-Emperor to Saint Helena.
 Napoleon chiefly dictated to Montholon the notes on his career which form a far-from-trustworthy commentary on the events of the first part of his life.
 Montholon is known to have despised and flouted Las Cases, though in later writings he affected to laud his services to Napoleon.
 With Gourgaud, who was no less vain and sensitive than he himself, there was a standing feud which would have led to a duel but for the express prohibition of Napoleon.

 Napoleon's Tomb by Horace Vernet, 1821.
 Montholon is shown amongst the mourners on the left.

 Las Cases left the island in November 1816, and Gourgaud in January 1818; but Montholon, despite the departure of his wife, stayed on at Longwood to the end of the former Emperor's life (May 1821).

 Montholon had to spend many years in what is now Belgium, and in 1840 acted as "chief of staff" in the absurd "expedition" conducted by Louis Napoleon from London to Boulogne.
 He was condemned to imprisonment at Ham, but was released in 1847 thanks to the efforts of Gourgaud, who was then in favour with the administration; he then retired to England and published Récits de la captivité de l'Empereur Napoléon à Sainte-Hélène.
 In 1849 he became one of the deputies for the Legislative Assembly under the Second French Republic.
 He lived to see the establishment of the Second French Empire in 1852.

+Detail of Charles de Steuben's portrait of Napoleon's death, showing Montholon at centre.
+To the right are Dr. Burton, Dr. Arnott and Capt.
+William Crokat; to the left are Coursot (butler, wearing glasses) and Pierron the cook.

 Those who believe that Napoleon was murdered by poisoning now regard Montholon as the most likely suspect.
-This accusation has been forcefully argued by Ben Weider and Sten Forshufvud, and accepted by Napoleon's recent biographer, Alan Schom.
+This accusation has been argued by Ben Weider, Sten Forshufvud, and Alan Schom.